 Roasted Creole Edamame

-Folks have been roasting chickpeas for quite a while, but a girlfriend mentioned that she’d been making roasted edamame.
-I picked up some of these legumes at the market, added some oil and seasonings and whipped up this Roasted Creole Edamame.
+I picked up some of these legumes at the market, added some oil and seasonings, and whipped up this Roasted Creole Edamame, a delicious snack or appetizer for Mardi Gras or any time of the year!

 My real-life friends know I eat a relatively healthy diet.
 I do succumb to the occasional cookie craving and have a heck of a time restraining myself around cookie dough, but eat more than my fair share of fruits and vegetables.

-Instead of a sprinkling of kosher salt, I used my Zatarain’s Creole Seasoning to give this roasted edamame a boost of flavor.
+- Instead of a sprinkling of kosher salt, I used my Zatarain’s Creole Seasoning to give this roasted edamame a boost of flavor.
 Boy, was that a great idea!

-Edamame basically green or immature soybeans.
-I have purchased the frozen version in its green pod, steamed it and served sprinkled with kosher salt for a simple side dish.
+Edamame is green or immature soybeans.
+I have purchased the frozen version in its green pod, steamed it, and served sprinkled with kosher salt for a simple side dish.
 But this creole edamame is even more addictive!
+Formerly, more of a staple in East Asian food than American, edamame made its way to the US and is now readily found across the country.

-Because edamame a source of phytoestrogens, women with certain types of breast cancer are advised not to eat it and other soy products.
+Because edamame is a source of phytoestrogens, women with certain types of breast cancer are advised not to eat it and other soy products.
 Ask your physician for the latest studies when it comes to soy and breast cancer.

 - Cucumber Edamame Salad with Ginger Soy Vinaigrette from Noble Pig